 The main differences between post-traumatic stress disorder and traumatic brain injury symptoms involve how emotional issues are expressed.
 Someone who suffered a TBI may have unexpected outbursts that aren’t appropriate to the situation for instance, while PTSD symptoms frequently go the other direction and lead to shutting down emotionally.

 Memory is another way in which the two issues diverge.
-TBI victims may suffer temporary or long-term amnesia surrounding the incident, making it difficult to recall the specifics of the injury itself.
+Traumatic brain injury victims may suffer temporary or long-term amnesia surrounding the incident, making it difficult to recall the specifics of the injury itself.
 On the other side, PTSD typically involves constant memories and thoughts about the accident that won’t go away.

 PTSD can also interact dangerously with symptoms of the TBI.
 A victim may experience communication difficulties after suffering a brain injury, such as problems remembering specific words or concepts.
 That can exacerbate PTSD symptoms like irritability and depression.